 Source: Geeksforgeeks

-Simple reflex agents function just on the basis of the present percept and neglect the remainder of the percept history.
+Simple reflex agents function just based on the present percept and neglect the remainder of the percept history.
 Percept history is the past of all an agent has seen thus far.
 The agent operates according to the condition-action rule.
 A condition-action rule is a set of guidelines that links a condition, that is, a state to an action.
-Should the condition be valid, the action is carried out; else, not.
+Should the condition be valid, the action is carried out; otherwise, not.
 Only in a completely observable world will this agent function succeed.
 Infinite loops are usually inevitable for basic reflex agents functioning in partially visible settings.
 If the agent can randomize its activities, one may be able to break out from endless loops.

 Development Cost

-The cost to develop an AI agent like simple reflex agent varies from $5,000 to $15,000, based on how complicated the condition-action rules are and how easy it is to observe the environment.
+The cost to develop an AI agent like a simple reflex agent varies from $5,000 to $15,000, based on how complicated the condition-action rules are and how easy it is to observe the environment.

 Use Cases

-• Braking and speeding up in autonomous vehicles are controlled by real-time monitoring data.
+- Braking and speeding up in autonomous vehicles are controlled by real-time monitoring data.

-• Home automation systems can turn lights on and off when they sense movement.
+- Home automation systems can turn lights on and off when they sense movement.

-• When certain safety limits are crossed, industrial automation can shut down in an emergency.
+- When certain safety limits are crossed, industrial automation can shut down in an emergency.

 Model-Based Reflex Agents